This video shows you the steps for setting up the integration between SimplePay and Xero.

 Before integrating with SimplePay, you will need to ensure that Xero is correctly configured in order to be able to map accounts.

 You will need to create certain accounts in Xero to be mapped to SimplePay – any account in Xero that has a lock next to its name is not accessible by SimplePay e.g. the Wages Payable liability.
 You will, therefore, need to create your own custom accounts for these transactions; for example, you will need to create a Liability account to map to salaries and wages payable.
-You will also need to set up the relevant expense and liability accounts to map to any SARS transactions, such as UIF or SDL, as well as any bargaining council related deductions.
+You will also need to set up the relevant expense and liability accounts to map to any SARS transactions, such as UIF or SDL, and any bargaining council related deductions.

 Once you have created the relevant accounts in Xero, you can proceed with the Xero integration.